vitessio/website/content/en/docs/16.0/reference/programs/vtctldclient/vtctldclient_ApplyShardRoutingRules.md

 ---
 ## vtctldclient ApplyShardRoutingRules

-Applies the provided shard routing rules.
-See the documentation on [shard level migrations](../../../vreplication/shardlevelmigrations/) for more information.
+Applies VSchema shard routing rules.

 ```
-vtctldclient ApplyShardRoutingRules {--rules RULES | --rules-file RULES_FILE} [--skip-rebuild] [--dry-run]
+vtctldclient ApplyShardRoutingRules {--rules RULES | --rules-file RULES_FILE} [--cells=c1,c2,...] [--skip-rebuild] [--dry-run]
 ```

 ### Options

 ```
+  -c, --cells strings       Limit the VSchema graph rebuilding to the specified cells.
+Ignored if --skip-rebuild is specified.
+  -d, --dry-run             Validate the specified shard routing rules and note actions that would be taken, but do not actually apply the rules to the topo.
   -h, --help                help for ApplyShardRoutingRules
-      --rules RULES        JSON string of the shard routing rules to apply
+  -r, --rules string        Shard routing rules, specified as a string
-      --rules-file         Path to a file containing the shard routing rules to apply as a JSON document
+  -f, --rules-file string   Path to a file containing shard routing rules specified as JSON
-      --skip-rebuild       Don't rebuild the SrvVSchema after applying the rules (if you want to delay enforcement of the new rules)
-      --dry-run            Don't actually apply the rules, just print informtion about the work that would be done
+      --skip-rebuild        Skip rebuilding the SrvVSchema objects.
 ```

 ### Options inherited from parent commands

 ```
       --action_timeout duration           timeout for the total command (default 1h0m0s)
+      --emit_stats                        If set, emit stats to push-based monitoring and stats backends
       --server string                     server to use for connection (required)
+      --stats_backend string              The name of the registered push-based monitoring/stats backend to use
+      --stats_combine_dimensions string   List of dimensions to be combined into a single "all" value in exported stats vars
+      --stats_common_tags strings         Comma-separated list of common tags for the stats backend.
+It provides both label and values.
+Example: label1:value1,label2:value2
+      --stats_drop_variables string       Variables to be dropped from the list of exported variables.
+      --stats_emit_period duration        Interval between emitting stats to all registered backends (default 1m0s)
 ```

 ### SEE ALSO